 The cost of ownership for Kia vehicles is average.
 You aren’t going to spend a lot to buy one, and it doesn’t normally cost a lot to fill one up with gas.

 Additionally, the insurance premiums are on the lower side.
 What hurts Kia is the depreciation.
 Kia vehicles tend to depreciate faster than some others.

 RepairPal ranks Kia above average in terms of maintenance and repair.
 In fact, it’s within the top three of 32 brands, according to the popular publication.

-Between 1987 and 1994, you will see several models launched worldwide, including the Capital, Sportage, Price, Concord and Sephia.
+Between 1987 and 1994, several models were launched worldwide, including the Capital, Sportage, Price, Concord and Sephia.
 The company was going to file bankruptcy, but Hyundai took it over in 1999.
 A year later, the Spectra and Optima were released.
 By 2002, Kia sold its ten millionth vehicle, which is also the same year that the Sorento arrived.

 By 2008, Kia had a headquarters in the United States, which is also the same year it earned the Presidential Award for Design Management.
-Since then, the automaker has been on the cutting-edge of technology, with electric and hybrid powertrains consuming attention these days.
+Since then, the automaker has been on the cutting-edge of technology, with electric and hybrid powertrains grabbing attention.